robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 .. note:: The slice syntax is new in Robot Framework 3.1 and does not work
           with the old `@{var}[index]` syntax.

-.. note:: Accessing items from strings/bytes/others is new in Robot Framework
+.. note:: With earlier Robot Framework versions accessing items with
-          3.2 and works the same way as accessing items from lists.
+          an index or a slice was only supported with variables containing lists, tuples, or other objects considered list-like.
+Starting from Robot Framework 3.2, all sequences, including strings and bytes, are supported.

 __ https://docs.python.org/3/glossary.html#term-sequence
 __ https://docs.python.org/glossary.html#term-slice